rtpg/django-unasyncify/docs/usage_tips.rst

+.. _usage-tips:

 Usage Tips
 ==========

-Here's an unordered set of tips you can use when working on this.
+Here's an unordered set of tips on how to use ``django-unasyncify`` safely.

 .. _naming-scheme: